Add a Khoros Community source

 With the following filter, Coveo doesn’t index categories whose ID contains

 When you replicate your community’s permission system in your Coveo-powered search interface, the interface end users only see the Khoros content they’re allowed to see in your Khoros community.
 Their Khoros-related search results vary based on the roles they’ve been assigned in Khoros Community.
-However, this option has some limitations.
+However, this option has some limitations regarding the following:

 Khoros Community user data includes private information such as user full names and email addresses.
 Privacy settings (My settings > Preferences > Privacy Settings) lets users choose who can see their private information on their profile.
 Options are: "All", "Friends only", and "No one", which is the default option.
 When "No one" is selected, the user’s private information is visible to administrators only.